daywiss/statesync/README.md

 be accessible.
 Child scopes will be referencing values from the root object so they will always be consistent.
 Changes to child or parents will emit the appropriate events relative to their scope.

+Important to note that you will want to call 'disconnect' to let scope be garbage collected when done with it.

 ```js
   var defaultState = {
     redteam:{},